ABOUT OUR PROGRAM

 Fine Arts

-Neuroscience research shows that a child’s engagement in early art activities can help create unique brain connections by promoting problem solving, decision making and other cognitive skills.
+In addition to ongoing art activities that are woven throughout our curriculum for all ages, Park Street Academy’s Pre-K/Kindergarten students experience a weekly “fine arts” class with Director Lisa Raphael.
+Neuroscience research shows that a child’s engagement in early art activities can help create unique brain connections by promoting problem solving, decision making, and other cognitive skills.
 Students also experience fine motor skill development and an important outlet for emotional expression.
-Discussion of cool and warm colors, why artists use them and how certain colors make them feel are wonderful ways to understand emotions.
-Studying the fine arts also opens up a world of creativity and a deeper understanding of culture, history and diversity.
+Discussion of cool and warm colors, why artists use them, and how certain colors make them feel are wonderful ways to understand emotions.
+Studying the fine arts also opens a world of creativity and a deeper understanding of culture, history and diversity.